All Episodes

 That's what I mean.

-I've never seen ever a political party try to take down its front runner.
+I've never seen, ever, a political party try to take down its frontrunner.

 I mean, not like this.

-Now, they they were not, they were this vicious about Reagan, they just never said it.
+Now, they were this vicious about Reagan.

 No, no, that's true.

-1976-1980, the Republican establishment was just as opposed to Reagan as they are to talk radio or whatever manifestation of conservatism today.
+1976, 1980, the Republican establishment was just as opposed to Reagan as they are to talk radio or whatever manifestation of conservatism today.

-Anyway, here is Brit Hume's reply.
+Anyway, here is Britt Hume's reply.

-You're looking at the kind of percentage of the vote that in a place like Iowa, perhaps even New Hampshire, could be the winning percentage.
+You're looking at the kind of percentage of the vote that in a place like Iowa, or perhaps even New Hampshire, could be the winning percentage.

-So you posit Donald Trump having won Iowa and New Hampshire and or New Hampshire, and going into South Carolina where he has a lot of support.
+So you posit Donald Trump having won Iowa and New Hampshire and or New Hampshire and going into South Carolina where he has a lot of support.

-You're looking at somebody who's got a tremendous head of steam and might become impossible to stop with a disaffected uh Republican electorate.
+You're looking at somebody who's got a tremendous head of steam and might become impossible to stop with a disaffected Republican electorate.

 So his nomination now becomes something that everybody has to say is possible.